 NOTE: Avoid "sliding" the top plastic sheet along the membranes' printed surface.
-If using X-ray film, do not use a top plastic sheet so that the membranes can be directly exposed to the film.

 21. Transfer the sandwiched membranes to the chemiluminescence imaging system such as a CCD camera (recommended) and expose.

 NOTE: Optimal exposure times will vary so performing multiple exposure times is strongly recommended.
 See Section VI for additional details.